sametmax/minibelt/README.rst

     add_to_pythonpath("../..", starting_point=__file__)

 `starting_point` can be a file path (basename will be stripped) or a directory name.
-If will be from there that the reltive path will be calculated.
+It will be from there that the relative path will be calculated.

-You can also choose where in the `sys.path` list the your path will be added by passing `insertion_index`, which default to the after the last existing item.
+You can also choose where in the `sys.path` list your path will be added by passing `insertion_index`, which default to after the last existing item.